sarahzu/Configuration-System/README.md

 # Configuration-System
-In the scope of my Master's Thesis, I implemented a Configuration System for the simulation game of the Post-fossil cities project.
-It consists of a web-application, a corresponding backend sytem and a database storage.
+In the scope of my Master's Thesis, I implemented a User Interface Management System (UIMS) used as configuration system for the simulation game of the Post-fossil cities project.
+It consists of a web-application, a corresponding backend system and a database storage.
 This system is used as an intermediary system between the gameplay system, a model-processing backend system (called Agents Using System) and a storage of visual components used during game sessions.
-It enables the user to decide which visual components and decision cards should be used during the game session.
+It enables its users to decide which visual components (plots and similar visualisations) and decision cards (the simulation game's play cards) should be used during the game session.
 The components can furthermore be modified.
-Additionally, the user can arrange the visual components on screen.
-The configuration system accepts visual components which are stored on a Github Repository.
-They can be loaded into the system by providing the corresponding Repository link.
+Additionally, the user can arrange the visual components on screen and save the whole configuration.

+The UIMS contains flexible interfaces to its connected simulation game system parts.
+For instance, in order to adapt to newly created or modified visual components, the UIMS lets its users decide which visual components should be loaded into the system.
+They have the possibility to submit a link to a Github Repository containing visual components via the web-application.
+The visual components in the Repository only have to contain a predefined ontology docstring structure, in order to function well with the UIMS.
+The UIMS will then extract all visual components according to the docstring ontology from the Github Repository and use them in the running web-application.
+This structure only requires the designers of  visual components to focus on the docstring ontology when writing visual components usable with the UIMS.
+They do not have to worry about integrating the components themselves into the system.
+This is one example of a flexible interface design of the UIMS.
+More information can be found in my written Master's thesis.

 This project uses Python 3.7.6 and React 16.12.0.
-I worked with mac OS X 10.14.6 on Firefox 72.0.2 browser.
+I worked with mac OS X 10.14.6.

 ## Run Web-Application
 The configuration system is split into frontend, backend and database part.
 The database is already set up.
 In order to run the configuration web-application, you need to run a backend and frontend server.